StevenZuber/Maven-Spring-Boot-API-Demo/README.md

-# Spring Boot Microservice Example Project for GCI Homework
+# Spring Boot Microservice Example Project for take-home assessment

 This is a sample Java / Maven / Spring Boot application that allows the user to see a list of contracts, defined per the requirements of the assignment